 Rotary Airlock Valve: Refer to “Airlock”.

 Surface Finish Grades: The roughness and quality of the surface finish of metal that is in contact with the customer material is of critical importance in many industries; be it an ingredient, final product, liquid or dry material.
-Industries such as food and pharmaceutical require specialized finishes.
-Sterling Systems “PRODUCT FINISHING GRADES SURFACE FINISH” documents explains the finish of various grades of material and welds.
+Industries such as food and pharmaceuticals require specialized finishes.
+Sterling Systems “PRODUCT FINISHING GRADES SURFACE FINISH” documents explain the finish of various grades of material and welds.

 Terminology: Terminology is the technical or special terms used in a business, art, science, or special subject, the nomenclature as a field of study.

 Toll Processing: This is the process by which various processing functions can be performed by a third party for a charge.
 These processing functions could be Sifting, Milling, Grinding, Lump Breaking, Classifying and even Compacting.
-See video here on Toll Processing.
-See PDF.
+See the video here on Toll Processing.

 Tramp Metal Separation: This equipment, magnetic separation equipment, is for the removal of ferrous and non-ferrous metal contaminants from dry or liquid product flows.
-This includes the use of magnets for gravity fed flow (inside and outside the flow stream), conveyor fed flow, pneumatic line flow, liquid line flow and specialty application flow metal separation.
-Tramp Metal Magnets
+This includes the use of magnets for gravity-fed flow (inside and outside the flow stream), conveyor-fed flow, pneumatic line flow, liquid line flow and specialty application flow metal separation.

 Weighing System: A weighing system combines various components and automation to provide a self-contained system that allows operators to weigh and batch various materials or ingredients according to a recipe or formula.
 A weighing system can be semi-automatic or automatic.
 A.K.A.
 Batching System.

 Weighment: No Terminology section would be complete without this specialized term, Weighment.
-A weighment is the weight measurement of a given item, ingredient, batch etc. In order to determine the scale requirements for ingredients it is often necessary to know what the minimum and maximum weighment is for each ingredient.
-This means identifying what the minimum and maximum weight value is of a specific ingredient.
+A weighment is the weight measurement of a given item, ingredient, batch, etc. To determine the scale requirements for ingredients it is often necessary to know what the minimum and maximum weighment is for each ingredient.
+This means identifying the minimum and maximum weight value is of a specific ingredient.
 A weighment can be thought of as a single weight measurement value.

 Give us a call today to talk about your business and process objectives and see how Sterling Systems & Controls can provide a custom engineered solution.
 You can reach us by phone at 1-815-625-0852, toll-free in the USA 1-800-257-7214, or by email at firstname.lastname@example.org.